-Subpart CC applies to all tanks, surface impoundments, and containers at treatment, storage, and disposal facilities (TSDFs), and to large quantity generators (LQGs)

-accumulating hazardous waste in permit-exempt tanks and containers.
-By requiring air emission controls on these units, EPA expects to reduce nationwide organic emissions by approximately 970,000 Mg/yr from tanks, surface impoundments, and containers located at TSDFs, and 73,000 Mg/yr from LQG sites.
+references to the Part 265 Subpart CC applies to all tanks, surface impoundments, and containers at treatment, For convenience, where possible, this document only contains storage, and disposal facilities (TSDFs), and to large quantity generators (LQGs) RCRA Subpart CC - Questions and Answers Working Draft - Do Not Distribute, Cite, or Quote 3 accumulating hazardous waste in permit-exempt tanks and containers.
+By requiring air emission controls on these units, EPA expected to reduce nationwide organic emissions by approximately 970,000~Mg/yr from tanks, surface impoundments, and containers located at TSDFs, and 73,000 Mg/yr from LQG sites.
 Subpart CC requires that owners/operators install specific air emission controls on all tanks, surface impoundments, and containers, unless the facility owner/operator can demonstrate that the unit qualifies for one of the Subpart CC exemptions.
-Units exempt from the air emission standards include those that only manage waste that has been treated to reduce or remove organics in one of the manners specified in the rule, and units that manage waste that meet the land disposal restriction (LDR) treatment standards of §268.40.
+Units exempt from the air emission standards include those that manage waste that has been treated to reduce or remove organics in one of the manners specified in the rule, and units that manage waste that meet the land disposal restriction (LDR) treatment standards of §268.40.
 Subpart CC also contains exemptions for certain types of units (e.g., small containers) as well as for units managing certain types of wastes (e.g., radioactive mixed wastes).

-2.0 DEFINITIONS
+RCRA Subpart CC - Questions and Answers Working Draft - Do Not Distribute, Cite, or Quote 4 This page is intentionally left blank.

-Following is a list of definitions from the RCRA Subpart CC rules found in §265.1081:

-Average volatile organic concentration or average VO concentration means the mass-weighted average volatile organic concentration of a hazardous waste as determined in accordance with the requirements of Sec.
+RCRA Subpart CC - Questions and Answers Working Draft - Do Not Distribute, Cite, or Quote 5 2.0 DEFINITIONS Following is a list of definitions from the RCRA Subpart CC rules found in §265.1081: Average volatile organic concentration or average VO concentration means the mass-weighted average volatile organic concentration of a hazardous waste as determined in accordance with the requirements of Sec.
 265.1084 of this subpart.
 Closure device means a cap, hatch, lid, plug, seal, valve, or other type of fitting that blocks an opening in a cover such that when the device is secured in the closed position it prevents or reduces air pollutant emissions to the atmosphere.
 Closure devices include devices that are detachable from the cover (e.g., a sampling port cap), manually operated (e.g., a hinged access lid or hatch), or automatically operated (e.g., a spring-loaded pressure relief valve).